 The Friends & Family Guide to Type 1 Diabetes

-Maybe it’s the friend’s child next door or a member in the family who has Type 1 diabetes.
-Perhaps you’ll be in charge of care at some point or are simply interested in learning more about T1.
-Consider this guide to help you navigate Type 1 as a friend or family member.
+Maybe it’s the friend’s child next door or a member in the family who has type 1 diabetes.
+Perhaps you’ll be in charge of care at some point or are simply interested in learning more about type 1 (T1).
+Consider this guide to help you navigate type 1 as a friend or family member.

 What is Type 1?